Section 115QA - Tax on Buyback of Shares

 Generally, a company that has a distributable surplus has two options to return cash to its shareholders:

 Earlier, the declared dividend was chargeable as Dividend Distribution Tax (DDT) to the company and not the shareholder.
 Whereas the amount distributed as buy-back of shares was chargeable to the shareholder and not the company.
 The rationale for the introduction of Section 115QA was that companies would resort to buyback of shares in order to avoid dividend distribution tax.
 However, under Budget 2020, the finance minister abolished DDT i.e. Dividend Distribution Tax and the company is no longer liable to pay tax on dividends.
-Instead, the shareholder needs to pay tax on dividend at applicable slab rates.
-From the shareholder’s perspective, this means that income from buybacks is now more tax efficient than income from dividend.
+Instead, the shareholder needs to pay tax on dividends at applicable slab rates.
+From the shareholder’s perspective, this means that income from buybacks is now more tax-efficient than income from dividends.

 FAQs

-Can tax credit be claimed for tax paid on buyback of shares?
+Can tax credit be claimed for tax paid on the buyback of shares?